-1. INTRODUCTION
+1. Introduction

 Africa is extremely vulnerable to climate change for two main reasons: it is the hottest continent on earth, and dry lands/deserts make up 60% of its land surface.
-Several parts of the continent, such as the droughtprone Sahel, are predicted to undergo extreme shifts in climate with marked increases in the variability of rainfall as well as extreme warming.
+Several parts of the continent, such as the drought-prone Sahel, are predicted to undergo extreme shifts in climate with marked increases in the variability of rainfall as well as extreme warming.
 The negative effects of such changes - including the reduction in land available for subsistence agriculture and pastoralism - will be greatly exacerbated by the generally poor state of economic development and low adaptive capacity of African countries.

 Subsistence farming dominates Africa, more so than on any other continent.
 Currently, there are ~33 million farms smaller than 2 hectares, which comprise ~80% of all the continent's farms.
 Farming also contributes considerably to the economic development and prosperity of the continent, since the agriculture sector employs ~65% of Africa's labour force and accounts for ~32% of its gross domestic product.
 Most of the agriculture in Africa is small-scale, weakly capitalised, subsistence-oriented and occurs on dry lands.
-This means that the continent is exceptionally sensitive to climate changes and in particular climate variability.
+This means that the continent is exceptionally sensitive to climate changes and in particular climate variability1.
 These changes in climate threaten development goals and compromise strategies aimed at poverty alleviation.
-The ability of decision-makers to understand and communicate the likely impacts of climate change is important for adapting development plans to new climate realities.
+The ability of decision-makers to understand and communicate the likely impacts of climate change is of importance in adapting development plans to new climate realities.
 However, limited access to reliable climate and weather information and limited capacity to disseminate this information are considerable obstacles.
 This often prevents governments and populations from developing the correct tools to address the impact of climate change.

 National Hydrological and Meteorological Services (NHMSs) have the potential to make major contributions to the safety, security and economic well-being of the population by observing, forecasting and providing warnings of climate and weather threats.
-This was highlighted in a recent report from multilateral agencies that underscores the urgency to strengthen NHMSs - particularly those in developing countries - and provides cost-benefit estimates of the return that the NHMSs have the potential to achieve.
+This was highlighted in a report2 from multilateral agencies that underscores the urgency to strengthen NHMSs - particularly those in developing countries - and provides cost-benefit estimates of the return that the NHMSs have the potential to achieve.
 For example, studies show that economic returns on improved NHMS services result in cost-benefit ratios of 1:4 in Europe to 1:10 in Central Asia.
 Such quantification of returns on investment help governments to fully appreciated the value of the NHMS to society and should incentivise them to increase their investments in NHMSs, particularly given current and predicted climate change impacts.

 Despite the potential contribution of NHMSs to sectors and societies around the world, their true value is rarely quantified in developing nations.
 In particular, the role that these agencies play in the management of meteorological and hydrological hazards is undervalued.
-Similarly, there is limited awareness of the economic benefits associated with integrating accurate and timely climate and weather information into decision-making processes in climate-vulnerable sectors - such as agriculture - to increase productivity and avoid losses.
-This information should be provided through climate services to individuals and organisations to support adequate response to gradual and extreme changes in climate.
+Similarly, there is limited awareness of the economic benefits associated with integrating accurate and timely climate and weather information into decision-making processes in climate-vulnerable sectors - such as agriculture - to increase productivity and avoid losses3.
+This information should be provided through climate services4 to individuals and organisations to support adequate response to gradual and extreme changes in climate.

-To address the challenges described above, the Programme on Climate and Information for Resilient Development in Africa (CIRDA) is supporting national climate services within 11 African countries.
-The support largely comprises capacity building for collecting, analysing and disseminating climate and weather information as a tool to save lives and develop long-term planning for, and adaptation to, climate change.
+To address the challenges described above, the Programme on Climate and Information for Resilient Development in Africa (CIRDA) is supporting national climate services within 11 African countries5.
+The support largely comprises capacity building for collecting, analysing